Tell It Slant: Using Poetry to Tell Your Story

 Your stories are worth telling.
 Everything you have to say enriches your experience of the world.
 By using poetry to tell your stories, you share your humanity with others.
 Through craft and narrative, you will be guided to new ways to bring your work- and your world- into poetry.

-In eight weeks of connecting with other poets of all levels and interests, reading contemporary poets, and writing your own work to inspire and respond, you will spark new voice in yourself and new ways of thinking.
+In six weeks of connecting with other poets of all levels and interests, reading contemporary poets, and writing your own work to inspire and respond, you will spark new voice in yourself and new ways of thinking.

 How Is this Workshop Different?